GameFoundry/bsf/Documentation/Manuals/Native/User/simpleMaterial.md

 material->setTexture("gAlbedoTex", texture);
 ~~~~~~~~~~~~~

 After the texture has been set, anything rendered with that material will now have that particular texture applied.
 Different shaders will accept different parameters of different types.
-You can find out parameter names and types by looking at the shader source (discussed later).

 In this particular example we have a parameter named "gAlbedoTex" that accepts a **Texture** resource.
 We set such a parameter by calling @ref bs::Material::setTexture "Material::setTexture()".
 There are other parameter types like floats, ints, colors, as well as multi-dimensional types like vectors and matrices which can be set by calling @ref bs::Material::setFloat "Material::setFloat()", @ref bs::Material::setColor "Material::setColor()", @ref bs::Material::setVec4 "Material::setVec4()" and similar.